 To be sure, Cornerstone's intricate packaging indicated the band harbored deeper, as yet unrealized ambitions, The album cover, suggesting the discovery of a buried artifact, wrapped around another album cover appearing to be that same artifact.
 Oh so meta.

 It was silvery.
 It was spacey.
 It showed five beings emanating from North America and headed for the sky.
 Where were they going?
-In subsequent albums we'd find out for better and then worse: back to Chicago, for Paradise Theater and then to the future!.
+In subsequent albums we'd find out for better and then worse: back to Chicago, for Paradise Theatre and then to the future!